radarbot-team/radarbot-team-best-pratices/version-control/README.md

 Git Flow
 --------
-The Branching Model of Git Flow is particularly useful for Android development for the following reasons:

-   - When needing to test user upgrade processes (database upgrades etc), checking out old versions of the code and building them is really straightforward.
-   - It is very simple to debug issues happening on production that might not be happening on development, checking out the version of code that has the crashes and debugging from there is really simple.
+The Branching Model of Git Flow is particularly useful for Android development since it is simpler to debug issues happening on production that might not be happening on development, checking out the version code that has the crashes and debugging from there.

-   - Pull requests help improve the quality of the code, things are picked up before they are merged into development.
-Bugs are also found quicker.
-   - Easy to understand method even for beginners.
-   - Everyone understands how to use the branches and where branches can be made from and incorporated into.
-There is no guess work with regards to where a branch came from and how to merge it in.
-   - Because we do not release every single bug fix or feature into production, we decided using git flow is the best choice.
+**NOTE:** For more information about the usefulness of using Git Flow [Git Flow for Android Development](https://riggaroo.co.za/using-git-flow-for-android-development/)

 **NOTE:** For more information about Git Flow [DevOps Repository](https://github.com/beeva/beeva-best-practices/tree/master/devops/git#git-flow)